-Fresh spring herbs boost flavor and nutrition, while providing aromatic splendor and a good-looking addition to our plates.
+Fresh spring herbs boost flavor and nutrition while providing aromatic splendor and good-looking addition to our plates.
 Trying to cut down on salt?
 Looking for new ways to intensify the flavor of a sauce or dress up a salad?
 Look no further than fresh herbs.

 I love greens and eating salads this time of year.
-I’ve started sprucing them up with fresh dill, chives and parsley–which bring natural, nonfat flavor that add a lot of taste and complexity.
+I’ve started sprucing them up with fresh dill, chives, and parsley–which bring a natural, nonfat flavor that adds a lot of taste and complexity.
 Mint is another springtime herb that delivers an extra dimension to dishes too.
-It’s clean, refreshing taste and cooling effect make it a welcomed ingredient to a number of sweet and spicy dishes, drinks, and of course salad.
+Its clean, refreshing taste and cooling effect make it a welcomed ingredient to a number of sweet and spicy dishes, drinks, and of course salad.
 When I was traveling through the Middle East, it was common to see mint incorporated into salads and ingested after a meal as a palate cleanser and digestive.
-The flavor packed such a bright punch I’ve been incorporating it into my salads at home ever since!
+The flavor-packed such a bright punch I’ve been incorporating it into my salads at home ever since!

 (Grilled Whole Branzino, a sustainable fish, stuffed with garlic chives, oregano, parsley, thyme, dill wand wheels of lemon)